-Community Education Coordinators
+The Community Education Coordinators Initiative

-About the Initiative
+About the initiative

 The Community Education Coordinators Initiative (CECI) was launched in 2024 with the purpose of increasing outreach and education to communities and workers across the state of Connecticut.